bonitasoft/bonita-doc/md/database-configuration.md

    ```
    This only needs to be done once, after the installation of Oracle.

-4. Create the database user to be used by the Bonita BPM Engine and grant the required rights:
+4. Create the database user to be used by the Bonita Engine and grant the required rights:

    SQL query \>
    ```sql